Ch1-n/Ch1-n/README.md

 - 👋 Hi, I’m @Ch1-n
-- 👀 I’m interested in interesting things
+- 👀 I’m interested in ASIC IC SOC NPU GPU CPU
-- 🌱 I’m currently learning python/verilog/TCAD sentaurus/C++
+- 🌱 I’m currently learning  ASIC Design
-- 💞️ I’m looking to collaborate on NOTHING cuz I'm a noob
-- 📫 How to reach me,My email : kvinkin@qq.com
+- 📫 How to reach me,My email : kv_chin@outlook.com
 - 😄 Wish you a lucky day stranger
 <!---
 Ch1-n/Ch1-n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.